 - Aggressive behavior

 A medical detox program can help to alleviate the uncomfortable symptoms of withdrawal with medication-assisted treatment and 24/7 professional care.
-An inpatient detox program can provide effective and safe care without the client suffering from the physical symptoms of withdrawal.
+An inpatient Lyrica detox program can provide effective and safe care without the client suffering from the physical symptoms of withdrawal.

 Lyrica withdrawal symptoms typically last from one to two days but some withdrawal symptoms may linger for several weeks following the cessation of Lyrica use.
 Generally speaking, the intensity of Lyrica withdrawal symptoms may be more severe for those who have taken Lyrica for a long time or who took extremely large doses.

-After detox, people who are recovering from Lyrica addiction may also choose to enroll in a drug rehab program to receive continued treatment.
+After Lyrica detox, people who are recovering from Lyrica addiction may also choose to enroll in a drug rehab program to receive continued Lyrica treatment.
 According to the National Institute on Drug Abuse, the efficacy of addiction treatment is contingent on adequate treatment length, and most people need at least 90 days of treatment to experience positive and lasting results.
 Of course, the addiction treatment process is highly individualized and results will vary greatly depending on the person.

-A rehab program for Lyrica addiction may include:
+A Lyrica rehab program may include: